joshhager04/Agario/README.md

 unwhitelist [ip]              | Remove ip from whitelist

 ## Contributing
-Just make a pull request or make your own fork
+Just make a pull request or make your own fork.

-### Things that I don't want you to copy (copying it to your own file or fork)
+### Things that I don't want you to copy *(copying it to your own file or fork)*
+**Anything else, if you improved it, you don't have to give us credit.
+Or else, if you just copied, you must give us credit**

 1. No-Lag antibot measures
 2. OP
 3. Minions